All Songs ConsideredMusic

 The Lightning Round:

-See our long list of albums out August 1 and sample dozens of new records via our New Music Friday playlist on npr.org.
+See our long list of albums out December 5 and sample dozens of them via our New Music Friday playlist on npr.org.

 Credits: